royerlab/napari-chatgpt/README.md

 This repository was created as a 'week-end project' by [Loic A. Royer](https://twitter.com/loicaroyer) who leads a [research group](https://royerlab.org) at the [Chan Zuckerberg Biohub](https://czbiohub.org/sf/) .
 It levegages [OpenAI](https://openai.com)'s ChatGPT API via the [LangChain](https://python.langchain.com/en/latest/index.html)
-Python library, as well as [napari](https://napari.org) a fast, interactive, multi-dimensional image viewer for Python, [another](https://ilovesymposia.com/2019/10/24/introducing-napari-a-fast-n-dimensional-image-viewer-in-python/) of Loic's week-end projects :-).
+Python library, as well as [napari](https://napari.org), a fast, interactive, multi-dimensional image viewer for Python, [another](https://ilovesymposia.com/2019/10/24/introducing-napari-a-fast-n-dimensional-image-viewer-in-python/) of Loic's week-end projects.

 # What is Omega?

-Omega is a LLM-based autonomous agent that demonstrates the potential for Large Language Models (LLMs) to write image processing and analysis code using napari as image viewer.
+Omega is a LLM-based and tool-armed autonomous agent that demonstrates the potential for Large Language Models (LLMs) to write image processing and analysis code using napari as image viewer.
 Can LLM-based agents write image processing code and napari widgets, correct its coding mistakes, perform follow-up analysis, and control the napari viewer?
 The answer appears to be yes.

 #### In this video I ask Omega to segment an image using the [SLIC](https://www.iro.umontreal.ca/~mignotte/IFT6150/Articles/SLIC_Superpixels.pdf) algorithm.
 It makes a first attempt using the implementation in skimage, but fails because of an inexistant 'multichannel' parameter.
 Realising that, it tries again, and this time, succeeds.